codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/2022-01-22-vuepress-tutorial-4.md

 Here's the recommended directory structure for a [VuePress](https://vuepress.vuejs.org/) site.
 Many of the directories and files are optional, and we'll be adding the directories and files we need as we go through the development of the site.

-Be sure to check out the [directory structure](https://vuepress.vuejs.org/guide/directory-structure.html) documentation if you have any questions.
+Be sure to check out the [Directory Structure](https://vuepress.vuejs.org/guide/directory-structure.html) documentation if you have any questions.

 <code-group class="remove-code-group-line-numbers">
 <code-block title="Recommended Directory Structure">